Gear

 Pet Care Insurance PetCare Insurance For Grooming Ad

 In addition to a muzzle, there are other things you may need to ensure your safety.
-If you’re a professional groomer, we suggest that you get pet groomer insurance.
+If you’re a professional groomer, I suggest that you get pet groomer insurance.
 Being fully educated and insured against possible risks is the best way to start building a successful and trusted business while also protecting your interests.

-We recommend Pet Care Insurance via Veracity Insurance Solutions and Lloyds of London for pet grooming insurance.
+I recommend Pet Care Insurance via Veracity Insurance Solutions and Lloyds of London for pet grooming insurance.
 It can protect you if a pet in your care gets sick or injured or a pet owner suffers from an injury on your property.

 Best Dog “Muzzle” For Walking: PetSafe Gentle Leader Review